alnutile/alnutile.github.io/content/billing.md

 As noted above, I will email or chat (Slack, Teams etc) with a list of goals for the day.
 Typically 1-2 Pull Requests (sending code to the code storage system and then production) will be my goal.
 This workflow represents fully functional parts of the overall feature.
 Of course, even after I deploy it to production, some of this will not be seen by you, the user, but knowing it is there helps you know progress is clearly being made.

 ## Tracking Progress
 If you have a ticket system, I can put all the feature(s) broken into "small batches".
 For example, a feature that will take me approximately four days of work will end up being no less than 8 "tickets."
 This pace allows me to continue working per the standards seen in the State of DevOps and, hopefully the **Elite** levels seen there.
 If you do not have a system and are using GitHub, we can use the system provided by GitHub.
-Read more about "Elite Performance" [here](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) page 18 shows the chart.
+Read more about "Elite Performance" [here](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) page 18 shows the chart.[^sdo]

 <img src="/images/elite.png" width="800" class="center">